Starting an LLC: Do You Need One, How to Start and How Much It Will Cost

 - Doing Business As

 Your company’s name should not be the same or similar to any other LLC in your state.
 Moreover, it should not have an offensive word or slur contained within it.

 2. File Articles of Organization

-You can get the form from the Secretary of State’s website or online.
+You can get the form from the secretary of state’s website.
 You’ll have to fill out the form with some basic information like the owners’ names.
-The fees are around $1,000 in most states.
+The fees range from $40-$500 depending on your state.

 3. Select a Registered Agent

 To start an LLC, you must have a registered agent.
 A registered agent is someone who accepts your legal papers if the LLC is sued.
 Your company’s registered agent must have an address in the state that the LLC is registered in.

 You can choose an LLC member to be the registered agent or pay a commercial registered agent.

 In most cases, LLCs choose their members to be the managers.
 However, LLCs may also appoint outsiders to manage the company.
 These managers make complicated decisions, such as altering business strategies or taking out loans.